-As you start looking for your wedding photographer you’ll notice that price can vary considerably from £200 to £2000 for a full-day wedding.
+As you start looking for your wedding photographer you’ll notice that price can vary considerably with photography packages ranging from £200 to £2000 for a full-day wedding.
 As with most things in life, you get what you pay for.
 So, the question you need to ask yourself is “How important is having photos of my wedding to me?”

 If the answer is “not very” feel free to make your decision based on price alone.
-However, if your wedding photography is important to you, look for photographers who offer payment plans.
+However, if your wedding photography is important to you, look for photographers who are within your budget or who offer payment plans.
 If you’ve fallen in love with a particular photographer’s work see if you can book them for a shorter period of time if their full-day price is too high.
 Another option is to add the beautiful folio box or album you want to your gift list so that your guests can help you.

 Finally, wedding photographers who are establishing themselves, such as myself, can be budget friendly and provide great quality images with a high level of service.
 The key thing here is to do your research.

-My advice is to look though lots of wedding images, create a pinterest board of your favourites.
+Look though lots of wedding images, create a Pinterest board of your favourites.
 What are your preferences?
 Dark, light or natural colours?
 Close up or whole room included in the image?
 These are your preferences, there is no right or wrong, and they should form the basis of your search for your photographer.

-Please do not ask a photographer to change their editing style.
-That’s like asking Picasso to paint with acrylics.
+Please don’t ask a photographer to change their editing style.
+That’s like asking Vincent van Gogh to paint with acrylics when he’s known for his watercolours.
 Find a photographer who’s style you love.

-So, you’ve narrowed down your choice of wedding photographer, confirmed they are available on for your date.
+So, you’ve narrowed down your choice of wedding photographers, confirmed they are available on for your date.
 The next step is to meet them.
-This is very important.
 You want beautiful images, however if your photographer doesn’t make you feel comfortable this will show through in your wedding photos.
 It’s worth noting that your photographer may also see you partially dressed during your preparations.
-Make sure you are ok with this as you don’t want to miss out on the photo’s of all the fun and emotions you’re having getting ready.
+Make sure you are ok with this as you don’t want to miss out on the photos of all the fun and emotions you’re having getting ready.

 My recommendation is to always meet your photographer in person where possible.
 If the distance is too far, Skype is a good alternative.
 I’d also recommend having an engagement shoot so you can get to know how your photographer works and begin to feel more relaxed and comfortable in front of the camera.
 It will make a big difference!